-Award winning broadcaster, novelist and journalist, Gavin is known for his presenting work at the BBC, being the main presenter on Dateline London on the BBC News Channel and BBC World Service.
+Award winning broadcaster, novelist and journalist, Gavin is known for his presenting work at the BBC with Newsnight.
+He is currently the main presenter on Dateline London on the BBC News Channel and BBC World Service.

 He has authored five novels and two non-fiction books.
 His most recent publication, entitled Lessons from the Top, is inspired by Gavin’s conversations and interviews with numerous heads of state and world leaders and examines how successful leaders use stories to educate, persuade and bring about change.